Laotseu/7dtdMods/Modlet Installation.md

 After the mod is uploaded to the server, restart the server and it's done.

 For most of my mods, the players do not need to install the mod on their PC, the server installation is the only thing required.
 For some of them, however, a PC installation is required.
-In those cases, each player must download the mod and follow the Stand-alone PC instruction. **Pro Tip:** always install the Stand-alone PC first.
+In those cases, each player must download the mod and follow the Stand-alone PC instruction.

+**Pro Tip:** always install the Stand-alone PC first.

 The Modlet release notes will explicitly tell you if it needs to be installed the payers PC.

 ### Verifying that the mod is installed properly

-The procedure to verify if the mod is installed properly on your server is similar then one for the Stand-alone PC, but the version command need to execute on the game server console that you access either through a web application of a Telnet connection.
+The procedure to verify if the mod is installed properly on your server is similar then one for the Stand-alone PC, but the version command need to execute on the game server console that you access either through a web application or a Telnet connection.

-Alternatively, you can start 7 Days to Die, join a game on the server, and then use `F1` + `version` from the client.
+Alternatively, you can start 7 Days to Die, join a game on the server using an account with admin rights, and then use `F1` + `version` from the client.